{ Mario Zechner }

 Soldering the board

-I ordered a stencil along with the PCBs, which makes applying the solder paste a lot easier, compared to the tooth pick method I used for the cartridge PCBs.
+I ordered a stencil along with the PCBs, which makes applying solder paste much easier compared to the toothpick method I used for the cartridge PCBs.

 Once the paste is applied, I start by dropping capacitors, resistors, tactile switches and other components with big pads onto the board.
 I then turn on my heating plate and let it melt the solder paste.

-With the "easy" components out of the way, I then inspect the solder on the pads for trickier components, like the ESP32-S3, the 1.2mm by 1.6mm LDO voltage regulator, or the USB-C connector.
-Chances are that the solder paste has melted into a blob or formed bridges between the pads.
-That tends to happen when too much paste was applied, especially on extremely tiny sub millimeter pads.
-I then use solder wick or my trusty tooth pick to fix up any bridges.
+With the "easy" components out of the way, I inspect the solder on the pads for trickier components, like the ESP32-S3, the 1.2mm by 1.6mm LDO voltage regulator, and the USB-C connector.
+Chances are the solder paste has melted into a blob or formed bridges between pads.
+This tends to happen when too much paste is applied, especially on extremely tiny sub-millimeter pads.
+I use solder wick or my trusty toothpick to fix any bridges.

-Only when I deem the solder on the pads to be good, I then drop the "tricky" components onto the board and hope for the best.
+Only when I deem the solder on the pads to be good do I drop the "tricky" components onto the board and hope for the best.

-Once everything is soldered, I flash a simple LED blinking sketch to make sure the board is somewhat working.
-In case it does not, I use my multi-meter to pain stakingly check for expected voltages across the board.
+Once everything is soldered, I flash a simple LED blinking sketch to make sure the board is working.
+If it's not, I use my multimeter to painstakingly check for expected voltages across the board.
 I also use my thermal camera to check for overheating components.

 Buttons, knobs and enclosure